Short answer

 The Key That Nobody Holds

-Albert Dadon AM, CEO: AEGISKey architecture, 2-of-3 threshold, first block April 16, 2026, geographic distribution, public attestation registry.
+Albert Dadon AM, CEO: AERKey architecture, threshold distribution, first block April 16, 2026, geographic distribution, public attestation registry.

 blog.aeredium.io